masterking32/WoWSimpleRegistration/README.md

 - Added Two-Factor Authentication (2FA) support.
 - Patched a low-level security vulnerability. **(Important: Please upgrade to this version)**
 - Resolved various bugs.
-- Included the `account set addon` command as a post-registration step for SOAP registrations.
+- The `account set addon` command was included as a post-registration step for SOAP registrations.

 ### 1.9.6 (7/27/2020)